aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-cells/format-cells/_index.md

 ### **Customizing Border Settings**
 The control also allows users to draw a border around cells by customizing border settings in the Style dialog.

-To view border related options:
+To view border‑related options:
 Click **Borders** in the Style dialog.
-Border related options are displayed.
+Border‑related options are displayed.

 **Border options in style dialog**